rluena/reactnd-project-myreads-starter/README.md

 ## Contribution

 This project is part of an assignment from React Nanodegree, it was meant to be done by the participant student.
-We don't accepted pull requests to this repository.
+We don't accept pull requests to this repository.

 ## License